Nov

 Has Disney finally figured out how to deal with the Muppets?

-Yesterday, Beg to Differ introduced you to the brilliant new Bohemian Rhapsody parody from the Muppets – but with no brand focused commentary at all.
-Since then, we’ve realized that the big story here isn’t the video itself (or the others we’ve included below).
+Yesterday, medicine Beg to Differ introduced you to the brilliant new Bohemian Rhapsody parody from the Muppets – but with no brand focused commentary at all.
+Since then, try we’ve realized that the big story here isn’t the video itself (or the others we’ve included below).
 The big branding story is the Muppet brand itself and its current caretaker: Disney.

 kermit_mickey